Taxes as a Nomad: What You Need to Know

 For example, qualifying for the Foreign Earned Income Exclusion (FEIE) requires proof of your physical presence abroad (330 days outside the U.S.).

-Use Tax Software or Hire a Professional
+Use Tax Software (or a Pro) to Stay Organized

 Confused?
 OK, Let’s Simplify This!